 You can't see the gradient yet, because we need to connect both parts of the graph together.

 The final step is to add the logic to switch between the two color gradients.
-We'll do this with the same screen tap that switches the glasses color by adding a Mix patch:
+We'll do this with the same screen tap that switches the glasses color by adding a Mix patch to the graph:

 To do this, simply connect the output of the Counter patch to the Alpha port in the Mix patch.